 For forex traders, the GDP report’s impact is only as good as its influence on the Reserve Bank of Australia’s (RBA) monetary policy decision and, if we look at the central bank’s latest decision, it sounds like Governor Lowe and his team have already seen low growth coming.

-In its statement earlier today, the RBA said that “the economy is continuing its transition following the mining investment boom” and that “some slowing in the year-ended growth rate is likely, before it picks up again.”
+In its statement earlier today, the RBA said that “the economy is continuing its transition following the mining investment boom” and that “some slowing in the year-ended growth rate is likely before it picks up again.”
 It has also already recognized the varied nature of the labor and housing market reports.

-So while we’ll likely see weaker economic growth in Q3 2016, it would take a significant miss against analyst estimates before we see sustained impact on the Aussie’s price action.
+So while we’ll likely see weaker economic growth in Q3 2016, it would take a significant miss against analyst estimates before we see a sustained impact on the Aussie’s price action.
 We’re not ruling out choppy and/or volatile price action during the release though, so make sure you practice good risk management when news trading the report!